jitpack/jitpack.io/ANDROID.md

  group='com.github.YourUsername'
 ```

+3) Create a GitHub release or add a tag.

+## Checks

-You should normally have the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) in your Git repository.
-If you don't create it using the command `gradle wrapper` and commit it.
+Check that you have the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) in your Git repository.
+If you don't then create it using the command `gradle wrapper` and commit it.
 Also check that the generated gradle-wrapper.jar is not ignored with .gitignore rules.

+**Test**.
 After these changes go to the root of your project and run the Gradle wrapper with:

     ./gradlew install